foss-for-synopsys-dwc-arc-processors/meta-synopsys/README.md

 sync; echo 1 > /proc/sys/vm/drop_caches
 ```
 4) Changing date and time using "Settings" application is not working.
 It is a general issue which reproduces in Flounder_6.0.4 release(latest relesase of flounder branch dated 02.2019) on RPI and QEMU images.
 5) In AGL version flounder_5.99.1 autoscaling on top of graphical stack (AGL apps) is not implemented yet.
 The resolution of AGL layout is 1920x1080.
 The line ```mode=173.00  1920 2048 2248 2576  1080 1083 1088 1120 -hsync +vsync``` in **/etc/xdg/weston/weston.ini** scales AGL layout using capabilities of weston for some displays.
-If monitor has resolution 1920x1080 or close to it, please remove this line.
+Some monitors does not support **-hsync +vsync**.
+If you see black screen after boot, try to remove this part of line.
 Monitors, which were tested:
   * DELL p2715q (3840x2160 (16:9)) -> requires this line
   * Samsung SyncMaster 940N (1280x1024 (5:4))  -> requires this line
-  * DELL u2412M (1920x1200 (16:10)) -> necessary to remove this line
+  * DELL u2412M (1920x1200 (16:10)) -> necessary to remove **-hsync +vsync**